From R750 - R3000 nightly per unit, minimum two night stay

 Heading on down to the river brings us to Riverside Cabin, a rustic timber abode gazing upon the river and small bridge.
 Features in this open-plan cottage made for two include a double bed, small dining table, kitchen area with micro and stove, and bathroom with shower.
 To the front of the cottage you have a shaded deck, that in turn leads down to a lawned area and braai.

 Little Heritage Cottage takes you back to basics.
 This historic abode has a spacious double bedroom and living room, with an additional double sleeper couch in the lounge.
-Kiddies over the age of six will love the sense of adventure that comes with spending the night sleeping up in the attic room.
+Kiddies over the age of six will love the sense of adventure that comes with spending the night sleeping up in the attic room, where four futons are provided.
 Simply furnished, with a relaxed, artsy vibe, the cottage sits below the main house and offers views over the farm dam.

 Swaynehuis is a swanky four bedroom house that packs a family of twelve.
 Besides the luxurious touches and farmhouse feel, Swaynehuis has a private swimming pool as well as a lapa and braai area for your enjoyment - great for a Sunday afternoon braai, not so much your best mates bachelors.